CrunchyData/pg_featureserv/doc/content/introduction/04-architecture.md

 # Architecture

 `pg_featureserv` has a simple architecture.
-It consists of a single Go application, together with configuration sourced from a file or environment variables.
+It consists of a single Go application, together with static (read-only) configuration sourced from a file, the command-line and/or environment variables.

 The service application integrates with the following: